Skill Demand Index

 Which roles need Lead Generation most:

-Marketing positions drive 85% of demand.
-Other and Sales also frequently list Lead Generation as a requirement.
-Skills commonly paired with Lead Generation include Digital Marketing and Product Marketing.
+Marketing positions drive 82% of demand.
+Sales and Other also frequently list Lead Generation as a requirement.
+Skills commonly paired with Lead Generation include Digital Marketing and Content Creation.

 Depth Level Distribution